molpopgen/fwdpy11/doc/examples/DataMatrix.rst

 Representing samples from a population in matrix form
 ====================================================================================

+.. versionchanged:: 0.2.0

+    The data are now encoded with rows as sites.
+This is the same memory layout used by msprime, scikit-allel, and the forthcoming libsequence 2.0.

 fwdpy11 allows viewing samples from populations (including the entire sample) in a matrix format.

 The relevant functions are: